zenomt/rtwebsocket/API.md

     attribute double startBy;
     attribute double endBy;
-    // change the startBy and endBy times for this message.
+    // the deadlines for this message by which transmission must start or must
-    // see <a href="#Sendflow-write">SendFlow.write()</a> for a description of these
+    // complete, respectively, in the timescale of RTWebSocket.getCurrentTime().
-    // attributes. changing startBy has no effect if transmission of this message
-    // has already started.
+    // changing startBy has no effect if transmission has already started.

     attribute WriteReceipt? parent;
     // If set, this message will be abandoned if the parent is abandoned.
 Useful for